visit-dav/visit/src/doc/cli_manual/functions.rst

   ReOpenDatabase(databaseName) -> integer

-databaseName : type
+databaseName : string
-    A string containing the name of the database to open.
+    The name of the database to open.

-return value : integer
+return type : CLI_return_t
     The ReOpenDatabase function returns an integer value of 1 for success and 0 for failure.